-Never Live It Down: The entire cast has this show as their most notable pop cultural impact.
-Even though Bob Saget went on to narrate How I Met Your Mother, he and everyone else on the show have yet to top its success, individually or as a group. †
+Never Live It Down: The entire cast, sans the Olsen Twins (who have their collection of 90searly 2000s videos for that) has this show as their most notable pop cultural impact.
+Even though Bob Saget went on to narrate How I Met Your Mother, he and everyone else on the show have yet to top its success, individually or as a group.

 Bob Saget.
 People who has seen his stand-up routine would be shocked.
 His comedy style is rather vulgar.
 And, for those who only knew him for portraying Danny Tanner would also be shocked.
 Below is a few shocked comments from YouTube users.